 My work has received honors and awards from the Illinois Arts Council, Heartland Theatre, Women in Theatre, International Centre for Women Playwrights, and others.
 I’ve been invited to residencies at The Ragdale Foundation, Playa, and Hawthornden Castle.

 In addition to private workshops, I’ve taught playwriting at Carthage College, The Second City Training Center, Chicago Voice Center, and Chicago Dramatists.
-I’m a member of the Dramatists Guild, and am represented by Samara Harris Literary Agency.

 “Scooby Doo camp meets Wes Anderson irony”

 —Hell’s Half-Mile Film Festival

 “Dark and murky, with a streak of visceral humor that compounds it visceral effect.”